jac08h/jac08h.github.io/_posts/2023-01-31-2-focus-on-the-trajectory-not-the-current-state.md

 It is also useful in thinking about trends, e.g. in technology.
 Sometimes it is more insightful to see the pace of technological improvement rather than the current capabilities.

 Anyway, I use these lenses to see this post as well.
 It is a long way to becoming a decent writer.
 But hopefully I am making progress, and that is what I should pay attention to.

+Update 30.3.2023: I changed the title to be more accurate.
+Previous title was "Path is the Goal: How to Make Achieving Things more Manageable"